June Havoc: Early life

-Ellen Evangeline Hovick was born in Vancouver, British Columbia, Canada.
+Ellen Evangeline Hovick was born in Vancouver, British Columbia, Canada on November 8, 1912.
 For many years 1916 was cited as her year of birth.
 Havoc acknowledged in her later years that 1912 was likely the correct year.
 She was reportedly uncertain of the year.
 Her mother forged various birth certificates for both her daughters to evade child labor laws.
 Her life-long career in show business began when she was a child, billed as "Baby June."

 Her sister, entertainer Gypsy Rose Lee (born as Rose Louise Hovick), was called "Louise" by her family members.
 Their parents were Rose Thompson Hovick, of German descent, and John ("Jack") Olaf Hovick, the son of Norwegian immigrants, who worked as an advertising agent and reporter for the Seattle Times newspaper.

 Career

 Vaudeville

 Following their parents' divorce, the two sisters earned the family's income by appearing in vaudeville, where June's talent often overshadowed Louise's.
 Baby June got an audition with Alexander Pantages, who had come to Seattle, Washington in 1902 to build theaters up and down the west coast of the United States.
 Soon, she was launched in vaudeville and also appeared in Hollywood movies.
 She could not speak until the age of three, but the films were all silent.
 She would cry for the cameras when her mother told her that the family's dog had died.

 In December 1928, Havoc, in an effort to escape her overbearing mother, eloped with Bobby Reed, a boy in the vaudeville act.
-Weeks later after performing at the Jayhawk Theatre in Topeka, Kansas on December 29, 1928, Rose reported Reed to the Topeka Police, and he was arrested.
-Rose had a concealed gun on her when she met Bobby at the police station.
-She pulled the trigger, but the safety was on.
-She then physically attacked her soon-to-be new son-in-law, and the police had to pry her off the hapless Reed.
-June soon married him, leaving both her family and the act.
-The marriage did not last, but the two remained on friendly terms.
+Weeks later after they performed at the Jayhawk Theatre in Topeka, Kansas, on December 29, 1928, June's mother, Rose, reported Reed to the Topeka Police, and he was arrested.
+Rose pulled out a concealed gun when she met Bobby at the police station, intending to shoot him, but the gun didn't fire because the safety was on.
+She then physically attacked her son-in-law, and the police had to pry her off the hapless Reed.
+June subsequently left both her family and the act.
+Though the marriage didn't last long, the two remained friends.